 - It must face the same direction and have a relatively similar setback.
 In general, a forward movement, rather than a lateral movement is preferred.
-HPC will consider setback variations where appropriate. - A primary structure may not be moved to the rear of the parcel to accommodate a new building in front of it. - Be aware of potential restrictions against locating buildings too close to mature trees.
+HPC will consider setback variations where appropriate. - A primary structure may not be moved to the rear of the parcel to accommodate a new building in front of it.

+• Be aware of potential restrictions against locating buildings too close to mature trees.
 Consult with the City Forester early in the design process.
 Do not relocate a building so that it becomes obscured by trees.

-Response - The structure is proposed to be moved to comply with the 5 feet side setbacks and to exceed the 5 feet front yard setback.
+Response - The structure is proposed to be moved to comply with the 5 feet side setbacks and to exceed the 5 feet front yard setback - the building currently sits within the east side yard setback in close proximity to a tall property fence.
 The perpendicular orientation of the building to Cooper Avenue is maintained which reinforces the traditional street grid and traditional siting of historic buildings.